Annual Professionals' Conference 2026: Speakers' blogs

 Why is that subject important to you?

-Who will find your talk useful?
+Who do you think would find your talks useful?

 -